dd483/ORIE4741_teamproject/README.md

 This is a repository for our ORIE 4741 class project.

-Project Name: Racial Bias in Civilian-Office Interactions
+Project Name: Racial Bias in Civilian-Officer Interactions

 Project Members: